 Although Word 2010 is new, it is based on Word 2007 with a few changes and improvements.

 You may have heard stories about the revolutionary changes from previous versions of Word.
 Users seem to either love Word 2007 or hate it…of course, that is on par with how most people feel about software in general!

-If you own a previous version of Word, before deciding to upgrade and buy Microsoft Word 2010, be prepared—there is a learning curve.
+If you own Microsoft Word 2003 or an earlier version, before deciding to upgrade, be prepared—there is a learning curve.